virtualcell/vcell-fiji/docs/Atlas.md

 # Goal
 To build Fiji plugins which allow for easy use of the VCell servers, allowing for the best of both worlds.
 A powerful image processing tool and the models generated from VCells simulations.
+There are already plenty of solutions which help to handle large amounts of data, the only thing is that data is mounted on the users computer.

+When trying to access these files in Bio-Format

 # Problem
 Users of VCell are able to create a simulated model, but exporting and analyzing data from these models